 - Locations for Elopements for up to 12 Total People (Small Dispersed Ceremonies)

-Small Dispersed Ceremony locations are available parkwide for a total of 1 hour - the start times must be listed on the application - so make sure you have your timeline finalized with your photographer before reaching out for a permit.
+Small Dispersed Ceremony locations are available parkwide for 12 people total and under, including on site vendors like photographer(s), videographer(s), your officiant, and babies who are unable to walk.
 The locations for this type of ceremony are allowed throughout the park besides the prohibited locations listed below.
+Ceremonies are limited to a 1 hour maximum.

 - The Wedding Tree